-Our consummatory decisions depend on the taste of the food and the reward experienced while eating.
-Gustatory information is processed through neural computations that occur in interconnected brain areas (Vincis and Fontanini, 2019; Spector and Travers, 2005).
+2019).
 The neural activity of taste-related hindbrain and forebrain regions has been shown to represent the chemosensory qualities and the hedonic value of gustatory stimuli and, in some cases, also accounts for sensory signals that anticipate food availability (Vincis and Fontanini, 2019).
 Although the contributions of many gustatory regions to taste-related processing have been explored, other areas, such as the mediodorsal nucleus of the thalamus (MD), may also play a role.
 Yet, our understanding of the MD's involvement in taste processing remains limited.
 The MD is a multimodal thalamic nucleus involved in various cognitive and affective processes.
-MD neurons have been implicated in reward processing and play a role in associative learning, attention, and memory (Kawagoe et al., 2007; Oyoshi et al., 1996; Plailly et al., 2008; Parnaudeau et al., 2013).
+MD neurons have been implicated in reward processing and play a role in associative learning, attention, and memory (Oyoshi et al., 1996; Kawagoe et al., 2007; Plailly et al., 2008; Parnaudeau et al., 2013).
 Based on these results and its connectivity to frontal cortical areas (Sherman, 2016), MD has been conceptualized as a higher-order thalamic relay.
 However, the MD may also process food-related chemosensory information crucial for ingestive behaviors.
-Anatomical evidence in rodents reveals that MD receives afferents from the parabrachial nucleus (PBN) (Krout and Loewy, 2000) - a key gustatory nucleus in the brainstem - and the primary olfactory cortical areas (Price and Slotnick, 1983), and MD is reciprocally connected to the GC (Gehrlach et al., 2020; Oh et al., 2014; Allen et al., 1991).
-Electrophysiological experiments have shown that MD neurons respond to orthonasally-delivered odors (Courtiol and Wilson, 2016).
-Furthermore, a recent study showed that, after rats were exposed to intraoral odor-taste mixtures for several days to establish strong retronasal odor-taste associations, MD neurons represented orally consumed odors, tastes and their mixtures (Fredericksen and Samuelsen, 2022).
+Anatomical evidence in rodents reveals that MD receives afferents from the parabrachial nucleus (Krout and Loewy, 2000)-a key gustatory nucleus in the brainstem-and the primary olfactory cortical areas (Price and Slotnick, 1983) and MD is reciprocally connected to the gustatory cortex (GC; Allen et al., 1991; Oh et al., 2014; Gehrlach et al., 2020).
+Electrophysiological experiments have shown that MD neurons respond to orthonasally delivered odors (Courtiol and Wilson, 2016).
+Furthermore, a recent study showed that, after rats were exposed to intraoral odor-taste mixtures for several days to establish strong retronasal odor-taste associations, MD neurons represented orally consumed odors, tastes, and their mixtures (Fredericksen and Samuelsen, 2022).